 NCSI's background screening programs are recognized as the "Standard of Care" in the youth-serving industry.
 NCSI was formed in partnership with the National Council of Youth Sports (NCYS), with the goal of significantly increasing the level of safety for our youth.

-NCSI applies the NCYS Recommended Guidelines to its background screening, focusing its efforts, systems, and expertise directly into seven identified risk factors using multiple vendors to ensure client organizations will meet and exceed due diligence.
+The U.S. All Star Federation has elected to implement the same comprehensive screening that the United States Olympic & Paralympic Committee requires all National Governing Bodies to follow for members involved with minor athletes.
+NCSI applies the USPOC Guidelines to its background screening, focusing its efforts, systems, and expertise directly into seven identified risk factors using multiple vendors to ensure client organizations will meet and exceed due diligence.
+The screening includes:

 NCSI handles ALL aspects of the screening process from start to finish saving time, money and the legal issues associated with the many liabilities involved in background screening.
 NCSI helps organizations meet and exceed due diligence by navigating them through the complex maze of ethical, legal and financial challenges.